nwjbrandon/ocr-app/README.md

 terraform apply
 ```
 - Ensure the files and folders .terraform/, terraform.tfstate, terraform.tfstate.backup are kept safely
+- If deployment scripts fail, try to run block by block.

 ### Best Practices
 - Supports English only